Dotron-Development/AntiSpamTelegramBot/src/bot/TelegramAntiSpamBot.OpenAI/Instructions/SpamDetectionInstructions.md

 ## Notes

 - Be precise in identifying character replacements and severity assignments as they are crucial in the calculation.
-- Consider both content indicators and user activity to derive the final probability.
+- Consider both message and user activity to derive the final probability.
 - Handle edge cases, such as missing fields or unexpected input formats, gracefully.
-- "Message" can be empty if "ImageDescription" is provided
-- "ImageDescription" can be empty if "Message" is provided
 - If input format is invalid, DO NOT ANALYZE content and specify the reason why, return `{"Error": "Unable to analyze the content", "Reason": <reason>}`
-- Do not use markdown for output results.
-Return only the raw JSON string.
+- DO NOT use markdown for JSON output